StakeNow/SIWT-Deprecated/readme.md

 })
 ```

-#### Using tokens
+#### **Token types**
-With a successful sign in the server will return a set of tokens:
+With a successful sign in the server will return the following set of tokens:

-**Access token**
+_Access Token:_

 Use the access token for authorization upon each protected API call.
 Add it as a bearer token in the `authorization` header of each API call.

-**Refresh token**
+_Refresh Token:_

-If you have implemented a refresh token strategy use this token to obtain a new access token
+If you have implemented a refresh token strategy use this token to obtain a new access token.

-**ID Token**
+_ID Token:_

 The ID token is used to obtain some information about the user that is signed in.
-Because it's a valid JWT token you can use any jwt decoding library to decode the token and use it's contents.
+Because it is a valid JWT token you can use any jwt decoding library to decode the token and use it's contents.

-### Implementing the server
+### **Implementing the server**
-#### Verifying the signature
+#### **Verifying the signature**
 Just having the user sign this message is not enough.
-We also have to make sure the signature is valid before allowing the user to use our app.

-This happens on the server and requires only the following:
+We also have to make sure the signature is valid before allowing the user to use our dApp.
+This happens on the server and requires only the following statement:

 ```
 const isValidSignature = verifySignature(message, pk, signature)
 ```

-#### Creating tokens
+#### **Creating tokens**

-Now that we have verified identity, we can let our application know all is good in the world.
-We do this using JSON Web Tokens or jwt for short.

-For more information about JWT check https://jwt.io.

-We'll use 3 different types of tokens:
+Now that you have verified the identity, you can let your application know all is good in the world.
+You do this using JSON Web Tokens or JWT for short.
+For more information about JWT check the [official website](https://jwt.io).
+You will use three different types of tokens:

-#### Access Token
+_Access Token:_

 The access token will be used for token based authentication for the API.

-To create an access token the user's PKH is required, but more claims are supported by supplying a claims object.

-The access token is valid for 15 minutes
+To create an access token the user's pkh is required, but more claims are supported by supplying a claims object.
+The access token is valid for 15 minutes.

 ```
 import { generateAccessToken } from '@stakenow/siwt'